-Students who are administratively dropped or "failure" of two (2) nursing courses (the same course twice or two (2) different courses within one term {i.e. NURS 3610 and 4510} or two (2) different courses in two (2) separate terms) during their nursing curriculum will be dismissed from the program and cannot apply for readmission.
-A drop or withdraw from a nursing course, with appropriate documentation described in the CSUSB "Bulletin of Courses", will not be counted toward "dismissal", which is described above.
+Students who are administratively dropped or "failure" of two (2) nursing courses (the same course twice or two (2) different courses within one term {i.e. NURS 3610 and 4510} or two (2) different courses in two (2) separate terms) during their nursing curriculum will be dismissed from the program and cannot apply for readmission.).
+Exceptions to this policy may be appealed to the Department Chair and the Admission Progression and Recognition (APR).
+Considerations while very rare may be considered for extraordinary reasons on an individual basis.
+A drop or withdrawal from a nursing course, with appropriate documentation described in the CSUSB "Bulletin of Courses", will not be counted toward "dismissal", which is described above.

-When a student is dropping, withdrawing, is administratively dropped, or has "failed" a nursing course (as defined by the CSUSB bulletin of courses):
+When a student is dropping, withdrawing, is administratively dropped, or has "failed" a nursing course (as defined by the CSUSB bulletin of courses):That student must meet with the assigned faculty advisor and the lead instructor of the course at the time of the drop, withdrawal, or "failure" and complete all necessary University documentation.